MicrosoftDocs/windows-dev-docs/hub/apps/develop/feeds/implement-feed-provider-cs.md

 ## Create a new C# console app

 In Visual Studio, create a new project.
 In the **Create a new project** dialog, set the language filter to "C#" and the platform filter to Windows, then select the Console App project template.
-Name the new project "ExampleWidgetProvider".
+Name the new project "ExampleFeedProvider".
 When prompted, set the target .NET version to 6.0.

 When the project loads, in **Solution Explorer** right-click the project name and select **Properties**.
 On the **General** page, scroll down to **Target OS** and select "Windows".
 Under **Target OS Version**, select version 10.0.19041.0 or later.